TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Experiments for the Digital Ad optimization

-In addition to the aggregate trend analysis provided in Figure \ref{fig:performance}, we now provide statistical evidence that \textsc{T-BoN BO} indeed outperforms the \textsc{GEPA}.
-For this, we conducted a Two-way Fixed Effect (TWFE) analysis using \textsc{T-BoN BO} and \textsc{GEPA}'s final ($t=10$) scores to compare the effectiveness of each method rigorously.
-Specifically, we consider the following TWFE model:
+\paragraph{Statistical analysis:} Figure \ref{fig:performance} shows the mean of means (i.e., scores are averaged over personas in test dataset and then over the eight scenarios).
+Since both the set of personas and scenarios are common across all algorithms, we cannot directly plot standard errors.
+Therefore, we now present a statistical analysis using the raw scores at the persona-scenario level and examine whether the performance of \textsc{TextBO} is statistically significant different from that of \textsc{GEPA}.
+We consider the Two-way Fixed Effect (TWFE) model:

-where $\mathbf{1}\{t=10\}$ is the indicator variable of whether it is $t=0$ (\textsc{GEPA} and \textsc{T-BoN BO}'s initial starting point, i.e., \textsc{Worst5-of-64} score) or $t=10$ (\textsc{GEPA} and \textsc{T-BoN BO}'s final score), $\beta_1$ is the \textsc{GEPA}'s gain from \textsc{Worst5-of-64} after $t=10$, $\beta_2$ is the \textsc{T-BoN BO}'s advantage over GEPA after $t=10$, and $\beta_1+\beta_2$ is the \textsc{T-BoN BO}'s gain from \textsc{Worst5-of-64} after $t=10$.
-The unobserved residual $\varepsilon$ is assumed to follow the normal distribution.
-To remove potential correlation among unobserved residuals within the same persona or scenario, we conducted a cluster-robust Two-way Fixed Effect (TWFE) analysis with two-way clustering \citep{cameron2011robust, cameron2015practitioner}.
-The result of TWFE analysis is shown in Table \ref{tab:twfe_matrix}.
-As we can see, both of \textsc{T-BoN BO}'s gain and \textsc{GEPA} 's gain from the starting point (\textsc{Worst5-of-64}) after $T=10$ are statistically significant.
-In addition, we conclude that \textsc{T-BoN BO} has a significant 23.5\% more gain in score compared to \textsc{GEPA}'s gain.
+where $\mathbf{1}\{t=10\}$ is the indicator variable of whether it is $t=0$ (\textsc{GEPA} and \textsc{TextBO}'s initial starting point, i.e., \textsc{Worst5-of-64} score) or $t=10$ (\textsc{GEPA} and \textsc{TextBO}'s final score), $\beta_1$ is the \textsc{GEPA}'s gain from \textsc{Worst5-of-64} after $t=10$, $\beta_2$ is the \textsc{TextBO}'s advantage over GEPA after $t=10$, and $\beta_1+\beta_2$ is the \textsc{TextBO}'s gain from \textsc{Worst5-of-64} after $t=10$.
+Further, we control for persona and scenario fixed effects to account for persistent differences in personas and scenarios (across both algorithms).
+The standard errors are two-way clustered \citep{cameron2011robust, cameron2015practitioner}.